Updated July 23, 2023. Best Way to Visit Brooks Falls in Katmai National Park was originally written in August 2021.

 It’s also equipped with toilets, potable water, a food and gear storage cache, cooking shelters, and fire rings.

-Capacity is limited to 60 people, but it was capped at 50% during the 2021 season and again in 2022, due to the pandemic.
-The campground is operating at full capacity again.
-It costs $6-$12/night per person to camp in the campground, depending on the time of year.
+Capacity is limited to 60 people, and the campground is operating at full capacity in 2024.
+It costs $10-$18/night per person to camp in the campground, depending on the time of year.
+America the Beautiful Access and Senior pass holders can enjoy 50% discounts on camping reservations.

 Brooks Lodge